Asmodai/gohacks/doc/types.md

 ```
 Create and return a new empty mailbox.

-Note: this acquires the `preventRead` semaphore. nolint:errcheck
+Note: this acquires the `preventRead` semaphore.

 #### func (*Mailbox) Full